vistadataproject/documents/Planning/periop_medicine/README.md

-# VA Perioperative Medicine Reporting
+# VA Perioperative Medicine Reports
-VA Anesthesiology, Surgery, and Critical Care Medicine analytical, operational, and qualilty reporting based on the VISTA Data Project tools and infrastructure.
-These reports will reflect the real live data from a local production clone system of an VA VISTA system.
+VA Anesthesiology, Surgery, and Critical Care Medicine analytical, operational, and qualilty reporting based real-time data from a local production clone system of all VA VISTA system.

-This is a collaboration of the VISTA Data Program with the Palo Alto VA Medical Center to create real-time web-based operational reports based on the VISTA Data Model.
-This will leverage nodeVISTA, the VISTA Query Service (VQS), and Javascript libraries.
+This is a collaboration of the VISTA Data Program with the Palo Alto VA Medical Center to create real-time web-based operational reports based on the VISTA Data Project infrastructure.
+This will rely specifically on nodeVISTA,  the VISTA Query Service (VQS), and Javascript visualization libraries such as D3.js.
 No legacy M code, RPCs, Fileman knowledge, nor any additional software will be required.

 ## Data Analytics and Operational Reporting